 The early stages of learning guitar are a precarious time.
-At the time where motivation is needed the most, the sonic reward reaped from the instrument itself is often pretty awful and you have to push through months if not years of dedicated practice before you start to sound tolerable.
+At the time when motivation is needed the most, the sonic reward reaped from the instrument itself is often pretty awful, and you have to push through months if not years of dedicated practice before you start to sound tolerable.
 To compound this, your guitar will regularly slip out of tune, making even correctly fingered chords and notes sound ‘off’.

 Is there anything wrong with playing out of tune?

 Well, no. Not really.
 Guitar is music, music is art, and art is by its nature subjective.
 You’re free to run wild, but playing an out-of-tune guitar is generally considered to be distasteful, and your creative integrity would be called into question.

 In the interest of balance, it’s fair to mention the handful of extremely isolated exceptions.
 During the 1950’s where studio recording was a new and costly process, artists were often demanded by their record label to save as much money as possible.
 This meant that only a few takes were recorded, of which the best and selected take was normally judged on the vocal performance, not guitar.
 As guitars and guitar hardware were not as sturdy as they are today, it was often the case that the guitarist would slide out of tune somewhere between the first and second take.
 This layer of slightly out-of-tune guitar gives older recordings a somewhat dissonant but ‘retro’ quality.
 This was an accident even back then, and not something we would advise to intentionally recreate.